Lorentz-violating effects in the Bose-Einstein condensation of an ideal bosonic gas: The relativistic ideal boson gas in a CPT-even and Lorentz-violating framework

 so that the charge density in the ground state ($p=0)$ is

-Thus, differently from the critical temperature and the chemical potential, the fraction of the condensate charge is not modified by the Lorentz-violating interactions.
-In absence of the LIV\textbf{\ t}erms, the necessary condition for an ideal Bose gas of mass $m$ to undergo Bose-Einstein condensation at a ultrarelativistic temperature ($T_{_{C}}\gg m $) is that $\rho \gg m^{3}$.
-Such a condition is slightly modified by the LIV interactions to $\rho \gg (1-\lambda _{\tau \tau })^{-3/2}m^{3}$.
+Thus, differently from the critical temperature and the chemical potential, the fraction of the condensate charge is not modified by the Lorentz-violating terms.
+So, the necessary condition for an ideal Bose gas of mass $m$ to undergo a\ Bose-Einstein condensation in LIV backgrounds at ultrarelativistic temperature ($T_{_{C}}\gg \eta ^{-1/2}m$) is that $\bar{ \rho}\gg M^{3}$, \textit{i.e.},